i-wagner/information_sampling_visual_manual/6_materials/dataExportforAlexander/README.txt

 (:,11:18): locations of difficult distractors (dva)

 Stimulus locations are relative to the position of the fixation cross, which was located at the lower screen half (coordinates [0 dva, -9.5 dva])

+responseCorrectnessForAlexander
+2D matrix with the chosen target and the response correctness; rows are trials, columns are variables (:,1): chosen target (same logic as in the "gazeShiftsForAlexander" file) (:,2): response was correct (1) or incorrect (0)

+CAUTION: DATA HERE IS FROM THE SINGLE-TARGET CONDITION, WHILE IT IS FROM THE DOUBLE-TARGET CONDITION IN THE OTHER FILES